A psalm of David.

 This meal gives us a glimpse that Jesus is the shepherd of Psalm 23.
 Yet in his death that we see the full reality, where souls are truly fed.
 Jesus said, “I am the good shepherd.
 The good shepherd lays down his life for the sheep” (John 10:10).

 Jesus’ death on the cross takes away fear.
 His death brings us comfort because he’s come through the place of ultimate darkness.
 His death satisfies our souls to overflowing.
 His death brings us eternal life.
 In laying down his life for us, Jesus has made the way open for us to dwell in the house of the Lord forever.
 Jesus is the good shepherd of Psalm 23.
-The ultimate fear people are facing at the moment is death.
-Not just death from the virus but fear of a chaotic world where death may lurk in many corners.
-The good shepherd is our one hope.

 Head: What have you learnt about Jesus from Psalm 23?
 What have you learnt about yourself?